tigerfarm/work/golang/README.md

 + Fast compilation
 + Remote package management (go get)
 + A desire to keep the language specification simple enough to hold in a programmer's head
++ Less complex than C++, with the goal to run as fast.

 Syntax:
-+ Variable declaration and initialization through type inference such as i := 3 or s := "Hello, world!"
++ Variable declaration uses type inference such as i := 3 or s := "Hello, world!"
 + Semicolons still terminate statements; but are implicit when the end of a line occurs.
-+ Methods may return multiple values, and returning a "result, err" pair(see SMS sample below) is the conventional way a method indicates an error to its caller in Go.
++ Methods may return multiple values, and returning a "result, err" pair(see SMS sample below) is the conventional way a method indicates an error to its caller.
 + Uses nil instead of null.

 #### Links